 - Methods for sintering ceramics

-- Characterization of powders, powder suspensions and powder-based pastes
+- Characterisation of powders, powder suspensions and powder-based pastes

-- Characterization of the properties of ceramic materials
+- Characterisation of the properties of ceramic materials

 - Production of ceramic prototypes